Kubernetes RBAC and TLS certificates – Kubernetes Security Guide (Part 1)

 Kubernetes Role-Based Access Control (RBAC)

-RBAC is essentially an authorization and access control specification where you define the actions (GET, UPDATE, DELETE, etc) that Kubernetes subjects (i.e. human users, software, kubelets) are allowed to perform over Kubernetes entities (i.e. pods, secrets, nodes).
+Kubernetes RBAC is essentially an authorization and access control specification where you define the actions (GET, UPDATE, DELETE, etc) that Kubernetes subjects (i.e. human users, software, kubelets) are allowed to perform over Kubernetes entities (i.e. pods, secrets, nodes).

 RBAC uses the "rbac.authorization.k8s.io" API group to drive authorization decisions.
+Before getting started, it is important to understand the API group building blocks:

 Namespaces: Logical segmentation and isolation, or "virtual clusters".
 Correct use of Kubernetes namespaces is fundamental for security, as you can group together users, roles and resources according to business logic without granting global privileges for the cluster.
 Typically you use a namespace to group a project, an application, a team or a customer.